byuwur/easy-http-error/README.md

 -   **Customizable error pages:** Easily modify the provided templates to match the style and branding of your site.
 -   **Support for multiple HTTP error codes:** Includes predefined templates for common HTTP errors like 404, 500, and more.
 -   **Easy integration with Apache and Nginx:** Compatible with popular web servers, making it easy to deploy.
+-   **No attachments:** Use the HTML file to handle any server in any language, as you please.

 ## How is it done?